 What is a Gasket?

 A gasket is one of the basic elements for flanged joints in the piping system of operating plants.
-A gasket can be defined as a material or combination of materials clamped between two separable mechanical members of a mechanical joint (flanged joint) which produces the weakest link of the joint.
+A gasket can be defined as sealing material or combination of materials clamped between two separable mechanical members of a mechanical joint (flanged joint) which produces the weakest link of the joint.
+The leak-proof sealing is ensured by different types of gaskets.

-Purpose/Function of a Gasket in a Flanged joint
+Functions of a Gasket in a piping flanged joint

 The working philosophy of a gasket to prevent leakage